“They took our backups. They took the backups of our backups. They were extremely thorough.” -Jane Foster, Thor

 With the new OS the system came up without a hitch.
 Quickbooks was fully functional.
 I turned off the hibernation feature to prevent this from happening again, made a few minor adjustments, such as adding a disk defragmenter, and returned the system to him.

 Yesterday, I got a call from Fred.
 He said, “Hey, just wanted to tell you everything is working fine and to say thank you.
 We are back in business!”

 Now those are the kinds of phone calls I like to hear.

 Performing a Data Backup is Important But Not Urgent

 Here’s why this story is important.
 Not many people backup their data.
 Performing a data backup is one of those important tasks that’s not urgent.
 Everyone talks about it.
 But no one expects their machine to fail on them – until it does.
 Then the more expensive option of data recovery becomes important and urgent.

 So here’s the deal.
 Make sure you backup your critical data daily.
 Think of it this way – your business is as fresh as your last data backup.
-So if your system died this morning and your last data backup was one month ago, then the state of your business has been set back one month.
+So, if your system died this morning and you performed your last data backup one month ago, then you set the state of your business back one month.
 On the other hand, if you just performed a data backup of your critical data last night and it hasn’t changed since you turned on your system today, then you are golden.

 Here are some basic data management ideas that I recommended to him:

 Keep your data and your files in one place.